 In the meantime Niblo’s Theatre continued drawing crowds.
 On September 12, 1866 “The Black Crook” opened, now considered the first musical play.
 It ran for a record-breaking 474 performances.
 The play would lay the foundation of musical Broadway theater to come.

 In April 1871 the Leland brothers declared involuntary bankruptcy and the furnishings were ordered auctioned off as partial payment to creditors.

 The Metropolitan was quickly reopened with Richard Tweed, the son of William Marcy “Boss” Tweed, as proprietor.
-Tweed had spent $450,000 in alterations, furniture “and the most costly frescoes ever seen in this country, “according to The Times.
+Tweed had spent $450,000 in alterations, furniture “and the most costly frescoes ever seen in this country, “according to The New York Times.
 Tweed’s management of the hotel would not last long.
 On January 20, 1872 newspapers reported that the Leland brothers, along with “Mr. Garfield of the Metropolitan Hotel,” purchased his interest for $60,000.

 |Tweed's new dining room, seen here in 1878, would be destroyed by fire -- Frank Leslie's Illustrated Newspaper (copyright expired)|

 One of Tweed’s renovations was a new dining room in an annex.
 The old dining room was transformed into a tea room.
 In June 1879 the new hall was devastated by a fire.
 The hotel placed a notice in the New-York Tribune on June 20 cautioning that “The public is informed that the late fire in the large dining-hall of this hotel will not interfere with the comfort of guests.
 The hall was in a separate building, connected by special entrances, and within a few weeks will be restored more splendid than before.”